Find out about our Indigenous research activities and how our Indigenous academics and students are contributing to medicine and health research.

 Through our defining tenet of wellbeing, and our commitment to community engagement, much of our research is relevant to the big questions facing Indigenous Australia.

 The College has vast experience in national, longitudinal studies that can positively and effectively influence policy decision making and implementation.
 One of the key factors of these studies is their holistic manner of investigation.
 Another is that all research questions used are developed in consultation with communities, making them relevant to the communities involved.

 A summary of some of our research centres, themes and projects are below.

-Mayi Kuwayu is a major study to provide a far greater understanding of the value of culture for Aboriginal and Torres Strait Islander people.
-The Mayi Kuwayu Study looks at how Aboriginal and Torres Strait Islander wellbeing is linked to things like connection to country, cultural practices, spirituality and language use.
+Mayi Kuwayu is a major study designed to provide a far greater understanding of the value of culture for Aboriginal and Torres Strait Islander people and aims to provide insights into how culture contributes to Aboriginal and Torres Strait Islander wellbeing.
+The Mayi Kuwayu Study looks at how Aboriginal and Torres Strait Islander well-being is linked to things like connection to country, cultural practices, spirituality, and language use.

 Mayi Kuwayu has been created by and for Aboriginal and Torres Strait Islander people.
 It is the first time a national study of this type has been done and will provide an evidence base to allow for the creation of better policies and programs.

 Our strengths in examining the various factors affecting the health and wellbeing of Aboriginal and Torres Strait Islander children and adolescents, allows us to positively influence the creation of government policies and programs that can target barriers to good health.

 Our researchers have held key roles in Footprints in Time – The Longitudinal Study of Indigenous Children, which follows the development of around 1,700 Aboriginal and Torres Strait Islander children, their families and communities to inform better policy and program development.